 \subsubsection{\textbf{New Procedure}}

 TOGA input prefixes require following a specific pattern with exactly one assertion at the end, and the variable under test is extracted from that assertion.
 EvoSuite's test format allows TOGA to easily parse and decompose large tests into multiple single assertion tests.
-Developer-written test cases, in general, do not follow a specific pattern, are not limited to only a few types of assertions, and the assertions could be anywhere in the test body.
-Consequently extending TOGA to support developer-written tests written in modern test frameworks would involve significant engineering work, if not new research on program analysis and comprehension, e.g., to separate test sequence from oracle implementation.
-For this reason, we replace existing test suites with one's generated using EvoSuite.
+Due to this reason, we also generate EvoSuite tests instead of suing the developer written tests.

 \textbf{Generating Ground Truth.} We need to generate the ground truth to determine whether a test oracle generated by TOGA is a false positive.
 To this end, for all artifacts, we download the latest stable releases (shown in Table~\ref{tab:desc}) with no known faults, meaning that the programs' implementations are correct.
 EvoSuite is a regression-based technique that assumes the implementation of the program under test as \textit{correct} and generates test oracles based on the executed behavior.
 Therefore, we considered the EvoSuite-generated tests as the ground truth to detect the false positive oracles generated by TOGA -- this is the approach taken in the original TOGA study.
 We allocate six minutes per class for test generation as recommended by the authors of EvoSuite~\cite{fraser2014large}.
 In a large-scale study, EvoSuite developers and other researchers \cite{7372009}, found that EvoSuite occasionally generates non-compiling (4\%) and flaky (3.4\%) tests, however, no false positives are generated by EvoSuite.
 We also find the same and following the same recommendations from \cite{7372009}, we detect and remove non-compiling and flaky tests and report the total test cases per artifact in Table~\ref{tab:desc}.